 Visit Before You Move

 When relocating in Knoxville, TN there’s no reason to go in blind to your new home.
 It’s a great idea to plan a visit beforehand, even if it’s only for a few days.
 It’s the best way to get a feel for the many neighborhoods and get a lay of the land.
 Internet research can tell you the who’s, what’s, and where’s, but there’s something to be said for actually understanding what it feels like to live somewhere.
 Do your homework too.
-Bring a guidebook with you and ask the concierge at your hotel to provide some suggestions on places that locals like to go.
-Don’t just go see the tourists traps because that won’t really tell you what it’s like to live in that town or city.
+Bring a guidebook with you and ask the concierge at your hotel to provide some suggestions on places that locals like to go to.
+Don’t just go see the tourist traps because that won’t really tell you what it’s like to live in that town or city.

 Crowdsource Your Contacts

-Depending on where you’re moving, you might already know some people who live there or grew up there.
+Depending on where you’re moving to, you might already know some people who live there or grew up there.
 There’s nothing people love more than to talk up where they’re from.
 They’ll want to tell you all about the great things to do, the “local secrets” that tourists don’t know, and all of the good and bad that comes with living there.
 Try not to take everything to heart because ultimately everyone has their own experience but if you happen to notice recurring trends in what different people tell you, consider that as something to keep in mind.

 Relocating in Knoxville, Tennessee can not only be difficult on you, but it can be difficult on your children.
 If you’ve got children or plan on having children soon, doing your research on the local school system is a big requirement.
 If you’re going to send your kids to public school, you’ll want to consider which neighborhoods are aligned with the schools of choice.
 Where you live will dictate which direction they go.
 If you’re considering a private school, you’ll want to compare each of them against one another to determine which provides the best value and offers your kids the best opportunity to succeed.